MintonGroup/cratermaker/docs/user-guide/index.rst

 Using the Production Module
 ###########################

 Cratermaker's production module provides a robust way to compute the production function for craters and impactors.
-The production function is defined as the cumulative
+The production function is defined as the cumulative number of craters greater than a given diameter per unit m\ :sup:`2` surface area.

 .. toctree::